2009 China Top 10 Travel Events

 Sichuan's rich scenic and cultural tourism is making a strong comeback after the devastating earthquake of May 2008.
 Many of Sichuan's main tourist attractions, such as Mt.
 Emei, Jiuzhaigou Valley, and Leshan Giant Buddha, were unaffected by the earthquake.
 Other places of interest like Wolong Giant Panda Base were soon restored for visitors.
 Statistics showed that Sichuan recovered to a normal state as before, even better.

 9. High-speed Railways Mushroomed

 In 2009, several high-speed railways had been completed and began to deliver passengers at a comparatively low price.
 The most important one is Wuhan-Guangzhou high-speed rail, the world's longest and fastest high-speed rail.
-The new rail takes traveler only 8 hours to finish the journey at the price of only 780 RMB (115 USD), which means great pressure to air companies.
+The new rail takes travelers only 8 hours to finish the journey at the price of only 780 RMB (115 USD), which means great pressure on air companies.
 High-speed rails bring travelers a cheaper, faster and more convenient transfer.

 10. National Day Celebration